 Looking for ways to speed up creating project documents?
 These free templates are perfect for a quick, professional start

 Project management creates a lot of documentation.
 That’s just the job.
 But there’s no sense in creating it from scratch.
-Why not use documents other people have created?
+Why not use project documents other people have created?
 After all, we’re all doing broadly the same thing.

 That’s where templates come in.
 I rarely start any project management document from a blank piece of paper any longer.
 What’s the point when I can speed things up using a document I’ve previously created?